 - Keeping up to date with the latest research

-- Free software for image manipulation, and more
+- Free software for image or audio manipulation, and more

 - Plagiarism and how to avoid it